-A meeting is held on the last Thursday of every month where people can come together to discuss ideas and potential projects, developments in the energy and clean technology space, community projects updates, etc. The group listens to ideas and discusses how practical support and participant networks can be brought together to advance initiatives.
+A meeting is held on the second Wednesday of every other month where people can come together to discuss ideas and potential projects, developments in the energy and clean technology space, community projects updates, etc. The group listens to ideas and discusses how practical support and participant networks can be brought together to advance initiatives.
 If external funding is available for particular projects we will apply for it and use it to advance initiatives.
 Small working groups will come together to advance particular projects.

 Networks and Supporters